JosephMorris7/finance-dashboard/README.md

 ## Author

-Built with ❤️ for the Zorvyn Frontend Developer Internship Assignment
+Built with ❤️ by Joseph Morris